Nelarius/wrenpp/README.md

 Methods are registered in a similar way to free functions.
 You simply call `registerMethod` on the registered class context.
 The arguments are the same as what you pass `registerFunction`.

+When you define a foreign class in Wren, and bind it using wrenly, what actually happens?
+In Wren, a foreign class is an object which contains an array of bytes.
+It is up to the embedder to decide what kind of state they want to store in the foreign class.
+Wrenly initializes an instance of the class in the array of bytes, nothing more.

 ## Customize VM behavior

 ### Customize `System.print`